Rekha2d/Sample-List-app/README.md

 # Sample-List-app
-Sample list app - which can allow user to add, edit and delete record.
+Sample list app - which Displays data in list and allows user to add, edit and delete record.